Difference Between Test Scenario Vs Test Case.

 |Disadvantage =>||Time and money consuming as it requires more resources to detail out everything about what to test and how to test||If created by specific person, the reviewer or the other user might not sync the exact idea behind it.
 Need more discussions and team efforts.|

-Test cases are most important part of Software Development Life Cycle and without the one, it’s tough to track, understand, follow and reason out something.
+Test cases are the most important part of the Software Development Life Cycle and without the one, it’s tough to track, understand, follow and reason out something.
 But in the era of Agile, test cases are being replaced fast with test scenarios.

 As usual, we welcome your thoughts and queries.
 Please tune in.